 On Saturday mornings there is an exciting activity programme on offer, followed by free time.
-On Saturday evenings boarders often see a film (which they have helped to choose), use the sports hall and, during the summer, play in the school grounds.
+On Saturday evenings, boarders often watch a film (which they have helped to choose), use the sports hall and, during the summer, play in the school grounds.

-On Sundays, we usually go to on excursions to London or Oxford, or participate in activities such as paint-balling, go-karting, kayaking or sailing.
+On Sundays, we usually go on excursions to local areas of interest or participate in activities such as paint-balling, go-karting, kayaking or trampolining.